-When you have radiation treatment for cancer, your body goes through some changes.
+When you have radiation treatment for cancer, your body goes through changes.

 - Your skin over the treated area may turn red, start to peel, get dark, or itch.

-- Your body hair will fall out, but ONLY in the area being treated.
+- Your body hair will fall out, but only in the area being treated.
 When your hair grows back, it may be different than before.

 - You may have to urinate often.
-It may burn when you urinate.

 - You may have diarrhea and cramping in your belly.

-Woman may have:
+Women may have:

 - Menstrual periods that stop or change